RungeZhai/mustache-lite.js/README.md

 * Partials ✘
 * Pre-parsing and Caching Templates ✘

-Up to now the source code is only 1.9k with 68 lines of code and it only contains 3 functions.
+Up to now the source code is only 2.6k with 92 lines of code.
 It is minimal runable.
 This project is still in progress but if you don't need the features above, it is complete.

 ## About performance